Smartphone photography is taking pictures with your phone. It could be an iPhone or Android, old or new.

 When these images are together, they create an interesting feeling.
 This is something that you can’t replicate from a standard video.

-Personally, I feel that the level of engagement with your images is more important than the number of followers.
+But the level of engagement with your images is more important than the number of followers.

 A high number offers you nothing (unless you have over 10,000).
 Comments have the potential to give you important feedback.